alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/managing_published_data.md

 * duplicates - if there are 2 datasets covering the same data
 * test datasets - if you’ve accidentally published some trial data

 Only the data.gov.uk team can delete a dataset.
-If you want to delete a dataset, [send us a data request](https://data.gov.uk/support).
+If you want to delete a dataset, [send us a request](https://data.gov.uk/support).